maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 1. The first block enables the PostGIS extension on our Postgres database.
 This enables the spatial data types and the spatial commands we are going to use later to get data.
 1. The second block removes all but a handful of projections.
 Since the Heroku Hobby Dev free tier counts each DB row, we need to make every one count.
 In this case we are just keeping 2248 (Maryland NAD83 State Plane Feet), 4326 (Geographic WGS84), 3857 (WGS84 Web Mercator).
 1. In the last block we are creating the streetcars table with a few basic columns.
 1. Execute this by hitting F5.
-It should work okay and then you can see the new table in the Browser.
+It should work okay and then you can see the new table in the Browser under your database > Schemas > public > Tables > `streetcars`
-1. Clear out the Query window and copy in the contents from the file `docs/streetcars_export_20191021.sql`.
+1. Clear out the Query window and copy in the contents from the file [/data/streetcars_export_20191021.sql](/data/streetcars_export_20191021.sql).
 This contains a script-ready dump of the current streetcars table.
 Hit F5 to execute, hopefully it works okay.
 1. Clearing out the query window and selecting all rows `SELECT * FROM streetcars;` should show you all the new rows you imported!

 #### Test out the data in QGIS